Spectral Analysis and Dirichlet Forms on Barlow-Evans Fractals: Examples

-Laakso spaces were initially introduced in \cite{Laakso2000} using the Cartesian product of a unit interval and a number of Cantor sets.
+Laakso spaces were initially introduced in \cite{Laakso2000} as the Cartesian product of a unit interval and a number of Cantor sets modulo an equivalence realtion.
 In \cite{Steinhurst2010,RS09} it was shown that they could also be constructed using the projective limit construction presented originally in \cite{BE04} and reiterated above.
 Take $F_0 = [0,1]$, the unit interval.
 Let $G_i = G = \{0,1\}$.
-Choose a sequence $\{j_l\}_{l=1}^{\infty}$ where $j_l \in \{j,j+1\}$ for some fixed integer greater than one.
+Choose a sequence $\{j_l\}_{l=1}^{\infty}$ where $j_l \in \{j,j+1\}$ for some fixed integer, $j$, greater than one.
 Define